Paul Blart: Mall Cop: Plot

-Unaware of this, Maya shows up at the mall to bring Blart some food, but Simms' henchmen seize her and add her to the hostages.
-Blart manages to subdue all of Simms' accomplices and attempts to rescue the hostages by pulling them up into the air vent.
+Unaware of this, Maya shows up at the mall to bring Paul some food, but Veck's henchmen seize her and add her to the hostages.
+Paul manages to subdue all of Veck's accomplices and attempts to rescue the hostages by pulling them up into the air vent.
 The plan fails when Leon does not fit.
-Simms enters the room, capturing Blart and forcing him to give up the codes recorded on his cell phone.
-Simms flees, taking Amy and Maya with him.
-As the SWAT team raids the mall, Blart borrows a display minivan with Kent, pursuing Simms to the airport, where he is attempting to escape to the Cayman Islands.
+Veck enters the room, capturing Paul and forcing him to give up the codes recorded on his cell phone.
+Veck flees, taking Amy and Maya with him.
+As the SWAT team raids the mall, Paul borrows a display minivan with Kent, pursuing Veck to the airport, where he is attempting to escape to the Cayman Islands.

-After a brief scuffle, Blart overpowers Simms and puts him in handcuffs.
-Kent pulls his gun on Blart, revealing that he was working with Simms.
-Kent demands the phone containing the codes from Blart, who instead destroys it.
-Before Kent can retaliate by shooting Blart, Chief Brooks of the mall security team arrives and shoots him in the arm.
-He and Simms are both arrested, and Amy and Maya are returned safely.
-For his bravery and assistance, Howard offers Blart a job with the New Jersey State Police.
-Blart declines, preferring to remain in mall security.
-Blart and Amy are eventually married in the mall, where they exchange vows on a set of black and white Segways.
+After a brief scuffle, Paul overpowers Veck and puts him in handcuffs.
+Kent pulls his gun on Paul, revealing that he was working with Veck.
+Kent demands the phone containing the codes from Paul, who instead destroys it.
+Before Kent can retaliate by shooting Paul, Chief Brooks of the mall security team arrives and shoots him in the arm.
+He and Veck are both arrested, and Amy and Maya are returned safely.
+For his bravery and assistance, Howard offers Paul a job with the New Jersey State Police.
+Paul declines, preferring to remain in mall security.
+Paul and Amy are eventually married in the mall, where they exchange vows on a set of black and white Segways.